adelly13/Blog/content/about.md

 image: 'adelina.jpg'
 ---

 Hey there!
 My name is Adelina, but amongst my friends, I am often called one of the many nicknames I have.
-Just to give you a sense of what I mean by many, my nicknames include Adel, Adol, Addition, Adelania, Addy, Adellybean, Adelama—the list goes on.
+Just to give you a sense of what I mean by many, my nicknames include Adel, Adol, Addition, Adelania, Addy, Adellybean—the list goes on.

 My interests range from Computer Science to Business to Dance, and recently, I've found a growing interest in Physics.